Skip to content

 Migration Strategy Center

-Moving to Cursor IDE or Claude Code represents more than a tool change—it’s a fundamental shift in how developers interact with code:
+Moving to Cursor, Claude Code, or Codex is more than a tool change—it shifts how developers interact with code:

 From Manual to Delegated